kitsudaiki/libKitsunemimiPersistence/README.md

     │   └── libKitsunePersistence
     │       └── ...
     │
-    ├── libKitsuneCommon.so -> libKitsuneCommon.so.0.6.0
     ├── libKitsuneCommon.so.0 -> libKitsuneCommon.so.0.6.0
     ├── libKitsuneCommon.so.0.6 -> libKitsuneCommon.so.0.6.0
     ├── libKitsuneCommon.so.0.6.0
     │
-    ├── libKitsunePersistence.so -> libKitsunePersistence.so.0.5.0
     ├── libKitsunePersistence.so.0 -> libKitsunePersistence.so.0.5.0
     ├── libKitsunePersistence.so.0.5 -> libKitsunePersistence.so.0.5.0
     └── libKitsunePersistence.so.0.5.0